 Refer someone to Operation Open Arms

 Do you know someone who would thrive as a foster family and help a child in need?
-Do you know of an incarcerated woman who is pregnant and needs to place your child.
+Do you know of an incarcerated woman who is pregnant and needs to place their child?
 Please contact us and we will make sure we get them the proper information to make an informed decision about our programs.
 Call us at 502-493-5007.